 Painters insurance isn’t a type of coverage but, instead, includes general liability, business property, and commercial auto insurance.
 Some painters may also need surety bonds and workers’ compensation.
 The most common painters insurance policy is general liability, which covers customer property damage and injury lawsuits.
 It typically costs $4,000 to $8,000 annually.

-Hiscox offers painters insurance policies that are easy to understand and tailored to the needs of your business.
-Whether you’re a mature company bidding on large contracts or just getting started, Hiscox can help you find affordable insurance.
-Fill out their short form to get a no-obligation quote online in minutes.
+As an insurance broker, CoverWallet offers painter insurance policies tailored to the needs of small business owners because they can shop the right policy among various insurance carriers.
+Whether you’re a mature company bidding on large contracts or just getting started, CoverWallet can help you find affordable insurance.
+Get a no-obligation quote online in minutes with one short application.